Batman/Teenage Mutant Ninja Turtles: Plot

 Back in the lair, a despairing Donatello begins to believe that brains and skill alone will not defeat Bane.
 He presents a sample of Venom-mutagen he was able to swipe from the lab, along with the intention to synthesize it for their own use; but Batman and most of his friends express their misgivings, forcing him to abandon that plan.
 As the two teams begin to work on an attack strategy late into the night, however, Donatello secretly sneaks out of the lair with the compound and injects himself with it.
 In the meantime, Karai and her remaining Foot loyalists begin to stage their own assault on Bane's new headquarters, the Statue of Liberty.

 As a group of Bane's Foot ninjas begin to assemble in order to finalize their master's hold on the city, they are attacked at their meeting place by Donatello, turned into a savage rage monster by the Venom-mutagen.
 However, Batman and Leonardo have noticed his absence and followed his trail, and now desperately try to talk him down.
 They succeed, after much effort, by appealing to his scientific side when they reveal that they have found a flaw in Stockman's Venom formula; Donatello, now restored to sanity, notices that Stockman's concoction is imperfect, thus using itself up more rapidly than the standard Venom version.

 In the meantime, April, Casey, and Michelangelo complete the construction of an interdimensional portal and activate it, allowing Raphael, Robin, and Splinter to pass into the DC reality, where Batgirl and Nightwing are waiting for them.
 They descend to the Lazarus Pit beneath Gotham and expose Splinter to its essence to heal his life-threatening injuries.
 With Splinter and Donatello fully recovered, the two away teams regroup in the Turtles' hideout, just as Bane starts a city-wide broadcast in which he announces that he has taken control of all of New York and demands that its citizens either join his army or subjugate themselves as his slaves.
 Donatello develops an anti-Venom, which he uses to purge himself of the drug and which he then intends to release from a gas bomb amidst Bane's army on Liberty Island, thus stripping them of their advantage in one stroke.
-Still, knowing the Foot Clan will remain loyal to Bane unless he is beaten, Batman proceeds to Rikers Island and frees the Shredder from his cell.
+Still, knowing the Foot Clan will remain loyal to Bane unless he is beaten, Batman proceeds to Rikers Island and frees Shredder from his cell.